rafaelvmedeiros/rafaelvmedeiros/README.md

 # Hello, folks!

-My name is Rafael Medeiros and I'm a software developer/devOps enginner.
+My name is Rafael Medeiros and I'm a fullstack developer.

 I'm from Brazil, living in Rio de Janeiro and currently working at Tax Company.